garrandall/popular-music-data/tracks/eleven-khalid.md

 ---

 Got my headlights off, we're sittin' outside
-If you cry in my car, then we're here all night, ooh
+If you cry in my car, then we're here all night, oh
 A couple blunts rolled and I got my windows down Shorty, it's been a while since you've been this high